mortenivar/Jed-modes/README.sh.txt

                                     Issues

-A string spanning more than one line won't be identified as such and words therein that happen to be identical to keywords ("if", "for", etc) will affect indentation even if they shouldn't.
+A string spanning more than one line may not be identified as such and words therein that happen to be identical to keywords ("if", "for", etc) will affect indentation even if they shouldn't.
 This could have been avoided defining a string syntax with the define_syntax() function and then using